iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/form.md

 Use standard grammar.

-Never omit utility words like "if", "then", "of", "that".
+Never omit utility words like "if", "then", "of", or "that".
 Put modifiers like "only" or "enough" next to the words they modify.

 ## Be Human